josephlee3454/learning-journal/texteditor.md

 * code completion (helps and suggests code to fillin such as closing brackets)
 * helps write html and css more effienctly
 * syntax highlighting (colors text so its more noticable)
-## Text ecditors that you might have heard of
+## Text editors that you might have heard of
 * Mac(Text edit)
 * Windows (Note pad)
 ## Third party text editors